NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

-# Getting Started
+# Creating Your First System

 Welcome to PowerSystems.jl!

-In this tutorial, we will create a power system and add some components to it, including some nodes, a transmission line, transformer, load, and both renewable and fossil fuel generators.
+In this tutorial, we will create a power system and add some components to it, including some nodes, a transmission line, load, and both renewable and fossil fuel generators.

 ### Setup